Herschend: The Dollywood Company

 The Herschends extended their brand in 1976 upon purchasing a small tourist attraction in Pigeon Forge, Tennessee, called Goldrush Junction.
 The following year the attraction was renamed Silver Dollar City Tennessee as part of a development plan to transform the property into a theme park patterned after the original Silver Dollar City in Branson.
 For the Pigeon Forge park, the Ozark Mountains theme of the original Silver Dollar City was slightly reworked to represent the Great Smoky Mountains and Appalachia culture instead, fitting the location in the foothills of the Smokies.

 In 1986, singer and actress Dolly Parton, who grew up near Pigeon Forge, became a co-owner, and the park's name was changed to Dollywood, reflecting her involvement.
 At this point, the Pigeon Forge park was branched off into a separate division of HFE called The Dollywood Company, which oversees all the properties that Dolly Parton has interest in.

-Along with the Herschend family, Dolly Parton co-owns the Dolly Parton's Stampede (formerly Dixie Stampede) dinner attraction chain, which has locations in Pigeon Forge (opened 1988), Myrtle Beach (1992), and Branson (1995).
+Along with the Herschend family, Dolly Parton co-owned the Dolly Parton's Stampede (formerly Dixie Stampede) dinner attraction chain, which has locations in Pigeon Forge (opened 1988), Myrtle Beach (1992), and Branson (1995).
 A location in Orlando opened in 2003 and closed in early 2008.

-In 2001 a new water park was opened adjacent to the Dollywood theme park called Dollywood's Splash Country.
+In 2001, a new water park was opened adjacent to the Dollywood theme park called Dollywood's Splash Country.

 Callaway Gardens

-Former Herschend employee William R. "Bill" Doyle, III was hired as the President & CEO of Callaway Gardens in June, 2015.
+Former Herschend employee William R. "Bill" Doyle, III was hired as the President & CEO of Callaway Gardens on June 5, 2015.

 Doyle resigned effective July 8, 2019 after four years on the job to return to Herschend.
 He continued as a trustee of the Ida Cason Callaway Foundation and assisted in the search for a new president.

 Herschend began managing Callaway Gardens in 2020.
 Two years later, they purchased most of the assets, including The Lodge & Spa, Golf: Lake View Course & Mountain View Course and conference center.
 Herschend will lease and manage the Ida Cason Callaway Foundation's Virginia Hand Callaway Discovery Center, Cecil B. Day Butterfly Center, Ida Cason Memorial Chapel and the gardens.
 Callaway had about 500 employees.